 As you can see, I am a big proponent of using this very precise technology to improve crops.

-But there is a significant movement to require that all food products containing biotechnology-modified crops be labelled.
-I oppose this.
+But there is a significant movement to require that all food products containing biotechnology-modified crops be

 But some people say we ought to have the right to know what is in our food!